Trismegiste/iinano/README.md

 It's on purpose.
 My prerequisites was that front page must not require more than 3 queries (including the mandatory query for the logged user).

-The drawback is there are some esoteric mapreduces & MongoDB javascripts but it's a feature of MongoDB and V8 does not come back from the 80's, unlike SQL...
+The drawback is there are some esoteric mapreduces but it's a feature of MongoDB and V8 javascript is a modern language unlike the good thirty-year-old SQL.

 ### What is "Dokudoki", the DBAL of "iinano" ?

 It's a micro-ODM I've created for MongoDB.
 "Micro" because there is a minimal API :
-It does not require any mapping information, it does not require any concrete inheritance (only an interface) and it does not require empty constructor nor dumb getter/setter unlike many ORM/ODM which break SRP/ISP in the model.
+It does not require any mapping information, it does not require any concrete inheritance (only one interface) and it does not require empty constructor nor zillions of dumb getter/setter (unlike many ORM/ODM) which break SRP/ISP in the model.

-### What is trimegiste/prelude ?

-It's a subclass of the symfony Kernel to keep your AppKernel strictly OCP.